MihailFomin1994/Multiply-two-numbers/README.md

 4. Answer should be returned as string
 5. The returned answer should not have leading or trailing zeroes (when applicable) e.g. "0123" and "1.100" are wrong, they should be "123" and "1.1"
 6. Zero should not be signed and "-0.0" should be simply returned as "0".

+To multiply large numbers, the Karatsuba algorithm is used.
+If the number is less than the value specified in the "LEN_F_NAIVE" variable, naive multiplication is applied.
+Also allows you to multiply decimal, binary, octal numbers when changing the variable "BASE".